AudioEye Reports Record Fourth Quarter and Full Year 2019 Results, Nearly Doubles Customer Count Sequentially

 - Launched its machine-learning powered AudioEye Digital Marketplace, a suite of digital accessibility solutions enabling companies of all sizes to accelerate accessibility easily and affordably.

 - Within AudioEye Digital Marketplace, the Company introduced the AudioEye Free and AudioEye Pro product tiers, as well as rebranded its Ally Managed Service solution to AudioEye Managed.
 The trio collectively encompasses a full suite of digital accessibility commerce and machine-learning solutions for all price points.
-For additional information on how all three product offerings are differentiated, click here.

 - Launched Team AudioEye, a new advocacy, certification and affiliate program for digital professionals to accelerate digital accessibility by helping developers and web designers create accessible experiences for the web.